 Senior Director of Development & Marketing

-Revocable Living Trust: As the name implies, these trusts are created during the lifetime of the donor and may be changed or revoked at any time by the person who created the trust.
-Upon death, ownership of property transferred to the trust is determined immediately as set forth in the trust document.
-Trust property may forego the probate process—opposed to property distributed through a will—ensuring that your charitable wishes are carried out in a timely and cost-effective manner.
-A gift of this nature may also lower estate taxes owed at the time of your passing.
+Revocable Living Trust: These trusts are created during the donor’s lifetime and may be changed or revoked at any time.
+Upon death, ownership of assets is determined immediately as set forth in the trust document.
+Trust property may forego the probate process—compared to property distributed through a will, which requires probate—ensuring that your charitable wishes are carried out in a timely and cost-effective manner.
+A gift of this nature may also lower estate taxes.

-Charitable Remainder Trust: This trust makes payments, either a fixed amount (annuity trust) or a percentage of trust principal (unitrust), to Animal Humane to receive income.
-The donor may claim a charitable income tax deduction and may not have to pay any capital gains tax if the gift is of appreciated property.
+Charitable Remainder Trust: This trust makes payments, either a fixed amount (annuity trust) or a percentage of trust principal (unitrust), to Animal Humane.
+Provisions may be included that allows income to be redirected back to you, and you may claim a tax deduction as well as not pay capital gains tax if the gift is of appreciated property.
 At the end of the trust term, Animal Humane receives the remaining funds in the trust.
-Charitable remainder unitrusts provide some flexibility in the distribution of income, and thus can be helpful with retirement planning.
-Provisions may be included in your trust that allows income to be redirected back to you as needed at a future date.
+Charitable remainder unitrusts provide flexibility in income distribution, and thus can be helpful with retirement planning.

 Charitable Lead Trust: This trust makes payments, either a fixed amount (annuity trust) or a percentage of trust principal (unitrust), to Animal Humane during its term.
-At the end of the trust term, the remaining assets can revert back to the donor (a grantor lead trust) or to heirs named by the donor (a non-grantor lead trust.)
-The donor may claim a charitable income tax deduction for funding a grantor lead trust or a charitable gift tax deduction for funding a non-grantor lead trust.
-Since lead trusts are typically used to pass assets to heirs, non-grantor lead trusts are far more common than grantor lead trusts.
+At the end of the term, the remaining assets can revert back to the donor (a grantor lead trust) or to heirs named by the donor (a non-grantor lead trust.)
+The donor may claim a charitable tax deduction for funding a grantor or non-grantor lead trust.
+Since lead trusts are typically used to pass assets to heirs, non-grantor lead trusts are far more common.
 In this case, assets forego estate taxes at your passing, given that they have been removed from your taxable and probate estate.

 Retained Life Estate: A donor may make a gift of his or her personal residence, farm or vacation property to Animal Humane and retain the right to live there for the remainder of his or her life.
 The donor receives an immediate income tax deduction for the gift.
-At the donor’s death, Animal Humane may use the property or sell the property in a manner that best serves the organization.
+At the donor’s death, Animal Humane may use or sell the property.

 Real Estate: Appreciated real estate may allow a donor to avoid sizeable capital gains taxes.
 Depending on the appreciation, the tax savings may exceed the original cost of the property.
 Conversely, if real estate values have decreased over time, donors will benefit more by: 1. selling their depreciated property; 2. taking a capital loss; and, 3. receiving a charitable deduction for their cash gift.

 You do not have to make or change a Will to benefit Animal Humane at the time of your death.
-Virtually any financial arrangement that allows you to designate a death beneficiary may be adapted as a wonderful “bequest” to benefit pets in our care.
+Virtually any account that allows you to designate a death beneficiary may be gifted to Animal Humane.

-Life Insurance: You may name Animal Humane as the beneficiary, co-beneficiary, or a contingent beneficiary, of your life insurance policies.
+Life Insurance: You may name Animal Humane New Mexico as your beneficiary, co-beneficiary, or contingent beneficiary, of your insurance policies.

-Financial Accounts: Most financial accounts may be made payable upon death to a named beneficiary, including a nonprofit organization such as Animal Humane.
+Financial Accounts: Most financial accounts may be made Payable on Death (POD) to a named beneficiary, including a nonprofit organization.

-Retirement Savings: IRAs, pensions, 401K plans, and other retirement savings arrangements provide for death beneficiaries—which may be a nonprofit organization.
+Retirement Savings: IRAs, pensions, 401K plans, and other retirement savings arrangements provide for death beneficiaries, including a nonprofit organization.

 Revocable Living Trusts: Property placed in such a trust may be transferred to Animal Humane quickly given that these processions are not subject to the probate process.